CIRCSE/LEMLAT3/README.md

 ## Usage
 Both the client version and the stand-alone version use the same CLI interface.
-So, in the following replace `APPLICATION_NAME` with `lemlat_client` or with `lemlat` according to the version you are using.
+So, in the following replace `APPLICATION_NAME` either with `lemlat_client` or with `lemlat` according to the version you are using.
 For Windows do not use the initial `./`

 ### Get help
 Type:
 ```
 ./APPLICATION_NAME -h
 ```
-to see show basic usage information.
+to show basic usage information.

 ### Interactive mode
 Type:
 ```
 ./APPLICATION_NAME [-s 0|1|2]
 ```
-to start the application in interactive mode: you will be iteratively promted to enter a worform to analyze or a command to modify the behavior of the analizer.
+to start the application in interactive mode.
+You will be iteratively promted to enter a single worform to process or a command to modify the behavior of the analyser.
-The optional parameter `-s` allows to select the initial LES source, according to the following input values:
+The optional parameter `-s` allows to select the lexical basis to use, according to the following input values:
 ```
      	0 for BASE les list
      	1 for ONOMASTICON les list
      	2 for ALL les list [DEFAULT]
 ```
-At the first prompt the list of available commands is provided:
+At the first prompt the full list of the available commands is provided:
 ```
 	\h to show the list of available commands
 	\q to QUIT